iresil/NeuralNet/README.md

 ## Layers
 ### Input Layer
-An input layer is the first step that provides the neural network with its data inputs.
+An input layer is the gateway that allows incoming data to enter the neural network.
 Its type depends on the way that the neural network's input data has been structured.

 | Input Layer Type | Data Type | Typical Use Case | Notes |